 The development of a nurturing, yet challenging creative environment is a central goal.
 Formal activities are focused exclusively on this goal.
 There are also opportunities for informal networking, which are supported as a part of retreat activities.
 Through immersion in the formal and informal activities, participants often embark upon new creative directions never before touched upon, and form new creative associations with others outside of their daily walk in life.
 As such the retreat fosters diversity, and celebrates new beginnings and new horizons.

-We are happy to announce that Writers in the Round Creative Retreat On Star Island is now entering our tenth year!
+We are happy to announce that Writers in the Round Creative Retreat On Star Island is now in its eleventh year!
 We hope you will share with others and if possible let us know of your plans to attend this year's retreat.
-Registration opens on April 1.
+Registration opens on April 15.
 You may contact the Conference Registrar/Co-Chair at email@example.com. , or contact Co-Chair Craig Werth at firstname.lastname@example.org.)